 3. Sweep out your inbox

-Whether they’re old junk messages, a build up of newsletters and email blasts or a barrage of leads that you need to follow up on, set aside some time to clear out your inbox and get it as close to empty as possible.
-Not only does this make your email account more manageable and organized, but in the case of responses that hadn’t been returned, it alleviates the stress with having those communications left hanging.
+Whether they’re old junk messages, a build-up of newsletters and email blasts, or a barrage of leads that you need to follow up on, set aside some time to clear out your inbox and get it as close to empty as possible.
+Not only does this make your email account more manageable and organized, but in the case of responses that haven’t been returned, it alleviates the stress of having those communications left hanging.
 You don’t necessarily have to dedicate an entire weekend to take care of this task either, but simply using the last 15 minutes of each day can easily take care of this.

 4. Declutter your documents

 If you’re a document-heavy organization with a high production rate, it might be time to ditch the filing cabinets taking up so much space in your office.
 As American Express Open Forum noted, the cloud has replaced the clunky metal filing cabinet.
 Depending on the type of organization you run, this could involve implementing an enterprise resource planning system, a software management platform, or some other type of cloud-based customer relationship management program.
 Each of these systems can eliminate much of the paperwork associated with accounting, budgeting, sales, marketing, customer support, inventory, and human resources.
 Further, since it’s cloud-based, you get real-time access to all of this crucial information, which is organized and stored in a single repository.
 This ultimately lets you create a better financial forecast and streamline workflows.

 Maintaining a stylish and up-to-date website is necessary for attracting and retaining customers.
 Shoppers and clients expect a smooth user experience that incorporates the latest Internet trends and styles.
 If your website looks like something cobbled together during the Bush administration, customers will most likely click out of there quickly.
 Further, while the site should be fresh and current, it should also be intuitive and easy to use, since a complex page will just turn potential customers away.